alex/what-happens-when/README.rst

 **Actions when the parsing is finished**

-The browser begins fetching external resources linked to the page (CSS, images, JavaScript files, etc.).
+While parsing the HTML, The browser takes note of all external files linked to the HTML file.

+After parsing, the browser begins fetching external resources linked to the page (CSS, images, JavaScript files, etc.) by sending multiple GET requests for the individual files.
+Also note that this process may be repetitive, i.e a HTML file contains a link to a JavaScript file, the browser sends a request for that JavaScript file and the JavaScript file may need other JavaScript files as well and the browser also fetches those until all files needed has been fetched.

 At this stage the browser marks the document as interactive and starts parsing scripts that are in "deferred" mode: those that should be